 - rent a kayak and explore hidden coves

 - grab a mountain bike and head for the hills

 There are many hotels and B&Bs on the island, and Catalina is a very popular destination for yachters from the mainland.
-Check the Catalina Visitors Bureau website for lots of information about where to stay on the island or check out some of these places:
+Check the Catalina Visitors Bureau website or Hotels Combined for options about where to stay on the island or check out some of these places: